-In summary, the impact of asset allocation on returns depends on your investing style.
+The impact of asset allocation on returns depends on your investing style.
 For the long-term, passive investor, the asset allocation decision is by far the most important.
 For the short-term investor who trades more frequently, invests in individual securities, and practices market timing, asset allocation has less of an impact on returns.
 The impact of asset allocation on performance is directly correlated with investment style.

 Individual Asset Allocation Strategy

-An Evolving Strategy
+An Evolving Strategy for your Asset Allocation

 About the only certainty when it comes to the financial markets is that they will change, and so will your financial situation.
 Through market gains and losses, a portfolio can become unbalanced and it may be important to make adjustments to your allocation.
-As you move through life’s stages your needs, preferences, priorities and risk tolerance change and so too must your asset allocation strategy.
+As you move through life’s stages your needs, preferences, priorities and risk tolerance will change and so too must your asset allocation strategy.